 Louie Anderson, Emmy-winning comedian, dies at 68

 Anderson died at a hospital in Las Vegas of complications from cancer, said Glenn Schwartz, his longtime publicist.
-Anderson had a a type of non-Hodgkin lymphoma, Schwartz said previously.
+Anderson had a type of Non-Hodgkin lymphoma, Schwartz said previously.

 Anderson won a 2016 Emmy for best supporting actor for his portrayal of Christine Baskets, mother to twins played by Zach Galifianakis.
 Anderson received three consecutive Emmy nods for his performance.

-He made guest appearances in several TV series, including 'Scrubs' and 'Touched by an Angel,' and was on the big screen in 1988'²s 'Coming to America' and in last year's sequel to the Eddie Murphy comedy.
+He made guest appearances in several TV series, including "Scrubs" and "Touched by an Angel," and was on the big screen in 1988′s "Coming to America" and in last year's sequel to the Eddie Murphy comedy.

 Anderson also toured regularly with his stand-up act and as a stand-up comedian.